saurav193/capstone_BIBA/doc/internal_report.md

-This report serves four purposes: (1) help individuals navigate our GitHub repository; (2) discuss our analysis and findings; (3) report the performances of selected models: and (4) provide recommendations on how to move forward.
+This report serves four purposes: (1) help individuals navigate our GitHub repository; (2) discuss our analysis and findings; (3) report the performances of selected models; and (4) provide recommendations on how to move forward.

 ## Description of the data